OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - other extension/infrastructure objects that are not application CRUD entities.

 Do not omit `train_schedule`.
 It must have a normal `train_schedule::Entity` and `train_schedule::Model`, even though interval fields require special handling.

+Do not omit an ordinary CRUD entity solely because it has a PostGIS `geometry` field.
+Exclude geometry-heavy infrastructure tables only when their actual use remains specialized SQL.

 ### Query policy